 Finding the cheapest car insurance does not always mean you have found the best car insurance for your needs.

 When shopping for insurance, first determine what you need and want from a policy.
 Do you want a company that has a strong mobile app?
-Are you looking for certain coverages or discounts?
+Are you looking for certain coverages, like comprehensive or collision coverage, or discounts?
 How strict is your budget?
 Everyone has different needs and wants when it comes to insurance.

 Once you have decided what matters, you can get quotes from several companies to see which quotes best fit your needs.
 If you are not sure where to start, talking to a licensed agent might help you decide what coverages and options are right for you.